 Criminal Investigative Section (CIS)

-Detective Pham conducted follow up investigations and wrote supplemental reports for a child abuse case, a fraud, a sexual battery, and a runaway.
-He also attended firearms training.
+Detective Pham conducted follow up investigations and wrote supplemental reports for a homicide case, a manslaughter, a burglary, and a fraud.

-Detective Crowson conducted follow up investigations and wrote supplemental reports for a burglary case, a runaway, and a criminal mischief.
-She also attended firearms training.
+Detective Crowson conducted follow up investigations and wrote supplemental reports for a homicide case and a manslaughter.

 Community Resources Division

-The following written directive policies are currently in the review process: 320 – Awards and Commendations; 403 – Robberies of Financial Institutions; 645 – Traffic, Boating, DUI & Parking Citations; 709 – Access to and Use of Secure Databases, and; 803 – Automated Records Management System.
+The following written directive policies are currently in the review process: 308 – Administrative Filing Procedures; 402 – Burglary Investigations; 404 – Child Abuse Investigations; 645 – Traffic, Boating, DUI & Parking Citations, and; 709 – Access to and Use of Secure Databases.

 Recruiting and Applicant Screening